Skip to next element

 Hotel Rooms

 Hotels are notorious for having highly sensitive smoke detection systems, often hardwired into a central panel.
-Many hotels use photoelectric sensors combined with "multi-criteria" sensors that detect both heat and particles.
+Many hotels use photoelectric sensors combined with multi-criteria smoke detectors that monitor for heat, smoke, and CO levels simultaneously.
 Because hotel rooms are often enclosed spaces, the risk is high.
 Furthermore, many hotels now employ specialized air quality sensors that can specifically identify the chemical signature of vapor, even if the traditional smoke alarm isn't triggered.

 Airplanes